-Since the introduction of free secondary education in Barbados in the 1950s, the Government of Barbados has continued to ensure the education of every child on the island up to secondary level.
+Since the introduction of free secondary education in Barbados in the 1950s, the Governments of Barbados have continued to ensure the education of every child on the island up to secondary level.
 That being so, it is compulsory for children living in Barbados, between the ages of 5-16, to be in school.

 Students wear uniforms to school in Barbados and there are dress codes to which every child is expected to adhere at both private and public schools.
 Schools begin between 8.00am and 9.00am and finish between 2.00pm and 3.00pm.

-Most children in Barbados attend pre-schools and there are a number of Private Day Care with Pre Schools attached to them throughout the island and they are listed in this section.
+Most children in Barbados attend pre-schools and there are a number of Private Day Care with Pre Schools attached to them throughout the island and some of them are listed in this section of this web site.

 There are approximately 28 Government owned nursery schools, 75 Government primary schools and 21 Government secondary schools.
 With the exception of the St. Leonard's Boys and Springer Memorial Girls' Secondary School, the government secondary schools are co-ed.
-Milton Lynch Boys' School and the Christ Church Girls' School both located in Water Street, Christ Church are the only primary schools that are not co-ed.
+Milton Lynch Boys' Primary School and the Christ Church Girls' Primary School both located in Water Street, Christ Church and Hindsbury Girls Primary School are the only public primary schools that are not co-ed.

 Students have the option of attending private primary or government primary schools.
 If the student is entering a government primary school, it is expected that he or she attends the primary school closest to his/her home.